Tennis Ball

 Tennis balls are a unique piece of equipment developed exclusively for the sport and are necessary to play tennis.

-Originally, tennis balls were typically white or black, depending on the color of the court to help increase visibility.
-However, in 1972 the ITF introduced yellow tennis balls because they were significantly more easy to see on TV.
+Originally, they were typically white or black, depending on the color of the court to help increase visibility.
+However, in 1972 the ITF introduced yellow balls because they were significantly more easy to see on TV.
 Wimbledon didn’t adopt yellow balls up until 1986.

 At the tour level, there are four types of balls permitted for play which include:

-For 10 and Under Tennis, there is a range of tennis balls suited for different levels of play.
+For 10 and Under Tennis, there is a range suited for different levels of play.
 They include:

 The standard weight of all professional and recreational tennis balls is 56.0-59.4 grams (0.123-0.131 lbs) or 1.975-2.095 ounces.